Is there a blood test for Parkinson's disease diagnosis?

 Blood testing for Parkinson's disease

-The simple answer is: no so far.
+The short answer is: no so far.

 Parkinson’s disease diagnosis